-The pairing algorithm e needs to be used by the registration) process and by the verifier (i.e. FIDO relying party) as part of the verification (i.e. FIDO registration) process.
+The pairing algorithm e needs to be used by the ASM as part of the Join process and by the verifier (i.e. FIDO relying party) as part of the verification (i.e. FIDO registration) process.

 The result of such a pairing operation is only compared to the result of another pairing operation computed by the same entity.
 As a consequence, it doesn't matter whether the ASM and the verifier use the exact same pairings or not (as long as they both use valid pairings).